FAQs about the S.A.M. tool

 What does the S.A.M. tool do?

 The S.A.M.
-Tool is an innovative, user-friendly, interactive, web-based stakeholder analysis and mapping tool.
+Tool is an innovative, user-friendly, interactive, digital stakeholder analysis and mapping tool.

 S.A.M. offers preset options for selecting categories of stakeholders (pre-set as primary, secondary, tertiary, or quaternary types as defined by the author of the tool).
 The tool allows users to allocate relationship types based on their own research and understanding of the historical and local context underlying stakeholder relationships.

-S.A.M. simplifies the process of creating easily digestible, at-a-glance visualizations of complex stakeholder relationships and localized power dynamics for projects in all sectors, communities, and regions.
+S.A.M. simplifies the process of creating easily digestible, at-a-glance visualizations of complex stakeholder relationships and localized power dynamics for all kinds of projects across sectors, communities, and regions.

 Who is the S.A.M. tool designed for?